Vaishnavi-2505/Study-Tracker/README.md

 The Marvellous Study Tracker App is a console-based Java application designed to help students systematically log, track, summarize, and export their study activities.

-It allows users to maintain daily study records, view summaries grouped by date or subject, and export all logs into a CSV file for offline reference.
+- It allows users to maintain daily study records, view summaries grouped by date or subject, and export all logs into a CSV file for offline reference.
-This project demonstrates practical usage of Java Collections, File I/O, and Object- Oriented Design in a real-world, utility-driven application.
+- This project demonstrates practical usage of Java Collections, File I/O, and Object- Oriented Design in a real-world, utility-driven application.

-# Key Features
+# Features
-- Insert Study Log
+1. Insert Study Log

-- Record study sessions with date (auto-generated), subject, duration, and description.
+_ Record study sessions with date (auto-generated), subject, duration, and description.

-- Display Logs
+2. Display Logs

-- View all study logs currently stored in memory.
+_ View all study logs currently stored in memory.

-- Summary by Date
+3. Summary by Date

-- Calculate & display total study hours grouped by date.
+_ Calculate & display total study hours grouped by date.

-- Summary by Subject
+4. Summary by Subject

-- Calculate & display total study hours grouped by subject.
+_ Calculate & display total study hours grouped by subject.

-- Export to CSV
+5. Export to CSV

-- Export all study logs into a CSV file (MarvellousStudy.csv) for offline tracking.
+_Export all study logs into a CSV file (MarvellousStudy.csv) for offline tracking.
-- User-Friendly Console Menu
+_ User-Friendly Console Menu
-- Menu-driven interface with switch-case navigation for ease of use.
+_ Menu-driven interface with switch-case navigation for ease of use.

 # Technologies Used
 • Language: Java